skywhack/docs/src/introduction.md

 # Introduction

-Whack enables creating apps, games and servers using the ActionScript and MXML languages.
+Create apps, games and servers in ActionScript.